abayman/DevOperationalizeMlApi/README.md

 [![CircleCI](https://circleci.com/gh/abayman/DevOperationalizeMlApi.svg?style=svg)](https://circleci.com/gh/abayman/DevOperationalizeMlApi)

-# Operationalize-a-Machine-Learning-Microservice-API
+# Udacity Cloud DevOps Engineer Nanodegree Project: Operationalize a machine learning API
-Microservice Project [Udacity Cloud DevOps Engineer Nanodegree]
+Microservice Project

-## Project Overview
+## Project Overview:
-Deploy a containerized Python flask application to serve out predictions (inference) about housing prices through API calls.
-It uses a a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features.
+In this project, we use a pre-trained sklearn model that can predict housing prices in Boston.

-### Project Procedure
+### Tasks:
 * Test project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy containerized application using Docker and make a prediction